ecco2times1000/Hawaii-Restaurant-Insights/README.md

 **Significance level** - 0.05
 After running the test I found a difference in means of 219.81 and a p value of 0.0000, therefore we can reject the null and say the missingness of price does depend on the number of reviews
 Next I wanted to test wether the missingness of Price depended on wether the gmap id had an a in it.
-**Null Hypothesis** - The missingness of price does not depend on wether the gmap id has an a in it **Alternate Hypothesis** - The missingness of price does depend on wether the gmap id has an a in it **Test Statistic** - Difference of Proportion **Significance level** - 0.05
+- **Null Hypothesis** - The missingness of price does not depend on wether the gmap id has an a in it
+- **Alternate Hypothesis** - The missingness of price does depend on wether the gmap id has an a in it
+- **Test Statistic** - Difference of Proportion
+- **Significance level** - 0.05
-The test revealed a a difference in proportion of 0.004413 and a p value of 0.5060, therefore we fail to reject the null that the missingness of price doesent depend on wether the gmap id has an a in it.
+The test revealed a difference in proportion of 0.004413 and a p value of 0.5060, therefore we fail to reject the null that the missingness of price doesent depend on wether the gmap id has an a in it.
 <iframe
   src="assets/Missing.html"
   width="800"